 - Shelf life

-The shelf life of a bottle of permanent makeup pigment is 3 years closed, 1 year after being opened.
+The shelf life of a bottle of permanent makeup pigment depends on the manufacturer, and changes once the bottle has been opened.
 It’s very important never to use expired pigments.

 - Low quality pigments

 The use of low quality pigments isn’t worth it.
 It results in uneven fading, fading into an unattractive color like orange or bluish/gray, and color migration.
 Don’t try and save money on this.